Article updated 13 September 2021.

 Negative gearing is particularly popular with residential property investors as it is expected the capital gain will compensate for the shortfall – typically, a negatively geared property will have better capital growth than a positively geared one.
 If your income is greater than your expenses, then your property is positively geared, and you will need to pay tax on the net income.

 Special tax implications for commercial property

 Commercial property has an added tax complication – GST.
-Find out more about the GST implications of commercial property investment.

 Tax implications, particularly for commercial property investment, are complex.
 Since commercial property involves high-value transactions, the tax implications are substantial, so ensure you get reliable tax advice before you purchase your property.